ployniti/data-science-salaries/README.md

 - Authors: (Bryant Moji, Ploy Nitipiyaroj, Todd Hickam)

 As part of the 'PSU CS486/586 Intro to Database Systems' the following information relates the normalization of the 'data-science-salaries-2023' data set, links to the creation of those normalized relational tables, and the queries.
-The primary goals of this group project are spcified in [CS486 Project Instructions: PDF](../project_instructions/CS486_Project_Instructions.pdf)

 All tables and queries are based on the data set found on Kaggle.
 Follow the link below to find the Kaggle user that compiled this data set and the original /.csv file: